Auditoria de vigilância ISO 9001 2015Junho 27, 2019 2022-06-21 5:20

 - Will have an audit report issued to your organization as the audit’s record.

-The main difference is the number of hours allocated to the audits’ processes.
+O main difference is the number of hours allocated to the audits’ processes.

-For the certification and re-certification audits, certification body’s auditors will check for conformance to the ISO 9001 standard.
+For the certification and re-certification audits, the certification body’s auditors will check for conformance to the ISO 9001 standard.

 This involves assessing the implementation of every process within your QMS, company documentation, process effectiveness, and constant improvement.